 Travelling in and out of the UK

-If you are a Visa National, you will be issued with a multi-entry Short Term Study visa.
+If you are a Visa National, you will be issued with a standard visitor visa stamp.
 You can travel in and out of the UK while your visa is valid, provided these are short trips.

-If you are a Non-Visa National, you will receive a Short Term Student stamp when you arrive in the UK.
+If you are a Non-Visa National, you will receive a standard visitor visa stamp when you arrive in the UK.
 While you can travel in and out of the UK, you must bear in mind that each time you re-enter you are making a new immigration application.
 The Immigration Officer has the discretion to refuse you entry, or admit you as a Visitor which means you would not have the right to study.
-You should carry your Short Term Student letter and your supporting documents (for e.g. evidence of sufficient funds to support yourself) with you to show you are still studying in the UK.
+You should carry your visa support letter and your supporting documents (for e.g. evidence of sufficient funds to support yourself) with you to show you are still studying in the UK.

 If you are a Non-Visa National who will be making several trips outside the UK during your visit, we recommend that you apply for pre-entry clearance (a visa).
 Please follow the guidance above for Visa Nationals to make an application.